PatrickMcLennan/percepta_starter/README.md

 |Compile for production? | `yarn build`  |
 |Run my tests?           | `yarn test`   |

+### Installation Instructions

+1. `git clone`...
+2. If you're running this for the first time, you'll need to run `yarn build && yarn watch` to create the needed files + directories first.

+Otherwise, the commands above can be run anytime

+#### Other notes

 I have successfully registered for an OMDb API key and added to a local `.env` file that is `.gitignore`'d by default.

 I have created a simple `<Counter />` component and included a working test (`Counter.js` & `Counter.test.js`).
 These can be seen by running the `watch` and `test` commands in the table above.